Reactive loop

 Related patterns

-- Autonomous loop: the pull twin.
+- Autonomous loop: the scheduled twin.
 Your agent on its own clock.

 - Context bridge: also home-agent-side, but flowing the other direction (outside → Sprout).